Eigenvalues of random lifts and polynomials of random permutation matrices: Non-backtracking operator

 It is straightforward to check that $L$ is of non-negative type.
 Indeed, if $x$ is positive semi-definite then, for each $j \in [d]$, $x_{jj}$ is also positive semi-definite in $M_r(\dC)$ and thus $a_j x_{jj} a_{j} ^*$ is positive semi-definite.

 Now, from \eqref{eq:recG}, $Z_n = L^n (1)$.
-We deduce from Theorem \ref{th:PF}\eqref{PF2} that $\rho (B_\star)$ is equal to the spectral radius of $L$.
+We deduce from Theorem \ref{th:PF}\eqref{PF2} that $\rho (B_\star)$ is equal to the square root of the the spectral radius of $L$.
 We recall finally that the spectral radius is a continuous function on $M_m(\dC)$ for any norm. \end{proof}